logo

 Letter

-Once you've sent in your Home Care Package application, the first letter you'll get is the Welcome Letter.
+Once you've sent in your Support at Home application, the first letter you'll get is the Welcome Letter.
 This letter confirms that your application has been received, and it also includes your unique aged care ID number.

 As you'll be needing your aged care ID number throughout this whole process, it's very important that you keep this letter safe and easily accessible!

-Once your ACAT assessment has been completed, you'll receive what's called the Eligibility Letter to confirm that your assessment is all done and you're on the waiting list for your Home Care Package.
+Once your ACAT assessment has been completed, you'll receive what's called the Eligibility Letter to confirm that your assessment is all done and you're on the waiting list for your Support at Home package.

 Along with confirming your placement, the letter also provides referral codes for additional aged care services you can access while you wait for you package to begin.